CallumMoss/Gambit-Chess-Engine/diary.md

+16/03/2025
+Fixed incheck, added TT to qsearch and added RFP.

+15/03/2025
+Working on debugging in check.

 14/03/2025
 Refactored move ordering to put TT move at the start but not duplicate it and made MVV-LVA more efficient.